What Is an Operating System?

 The operating system is the most important program that runs on a computer.
 Every general-purpose computer must have an operating system to run other programs.

-OS performs basic tasks such as recognizing input from the keyboard, sending output to the display screen, keeping track of files and directories on the desk, and controlling peripheral devices such as disc type and printers.
+OS performs basic tasks such as recognizing input from the keyboard, sending output to the display screen, keeping track of files and directories on the desk, and controlling peripheral devices such as disc types and printers.

-Operating systems can be found on a countless number of items including mobile phones, ATMs, and even many modern-day automobiles.
+Operating systems can be found on countless number of items including mobile phones, ATMs, and even many modern-day automobiles.

-How these Operating Systems Evolves During Years?
+How do these Operating Systems evolve Over the Years?

 The first generation (1940 to early 1950).